rcravens/docker_start_for_django/README.md

 You can create an interactive shell inside the container by doing one of the following:

-- If there is NOT a running container: `docker-compose run -it --entrypoint /bin/sh <SERVICE>`
+- If there is NOT a running container: `docker compose run -it --entrypoint /bin/sh <SERVICE>`
 - If there is already a running container: `docker compose exec -it <SERVICE> /bin/sh`